 And in case you’re interested, these are the foreign shows I watched…

-- Everyone seems to hate Jon Stewart’s new political comedy ‘Irresistible.’
-They’re wrong
+- Everyone Seems to Hate Jon Stewart’s New Comedy ‘Irresistible.’
+They’re Wrong

 For me, this is the best political drama series ever made.
 What’s that you just sputtered into your almond milk latte – “The West Wing”?
 Sorry, but that’s not even the best Aaron Sorkin show out there (that honor goes to “Sports Night”).